Thinking about living in Maine? If so, you’re in good hands.

 I’ve lived in the Pine Tree State for the past 8 years and have definitely learned a thing or two about the honest pros and cons of living in Maine.

-Home to a population of nearly 1.4 million residents, Maine is one of the least populated states in the country.
 A state best known for self-sufficient residents, natural beauty, blistering winters and Maine Lobsters — there’s so much to love (and not love) about calling this pretty place home.

 But I don’t want to get ahead of myself, so let’s cover everything you need to know about moving to Maine based on firsthand experience.
 Don’t hesitate to reach out with questions, I’m here to help!

-Largest cities in Maine
+Largest Cities in Maine

 The largest cities in Maine are Portland, Lewiston and Bangor.